 As the Clinical Services Coordinator, I provide administrative support to the faculty, students, and preceptors.
 I work closely with preceptors to ensure all necessary affiliation agreements are in place and with students to obtain all required certifications.
 I also manage the rotation evaluation process.
 It is my goal to ensure our students receive the highest quality training experience while working in the community.

 I am the Course Director for all of the clinical experiences in 1st and 2nd year, as well as the clinical rotations in the 3rd Year.
-In my role, I am responsible for assessing and grading student performance in a clinical experience or rotation.
+In my role, I am responsible for assessing and grading student performance in the clinical curriculum.
 I am also the point of contact for preceptors with concerns and kudos about student performance in the clinical setting.
-I joined the CHA/PA faculty in 2016 after working in underserved medicine for 11 years and serving as a preceptor to CHA/PA students and CU medical school students for 8 years.
-I enjoy working with the students on their clinical skills and firmly believe that early clinical exposure reaps huge benefits for our students.
+I joined the CHA/PA faculty in 2016 after working in underserved medicine and serving as a preceptor to CHA/PA students and CU medical school students.
+I enjoy working with the students on honing their clinical practice and firmly believe that early clinical exposure reaps huge benefits for our students.